About the Chamber

 Government

-The Chamber has an excellent working relationship with Industry and Investment NSW, who have supported the towns economic revitalisation program with grant funding for events, projects, strategic plans, surveys, the “Simple Pleasures” branding and marketing campaign and the establishment and sustainability of the Visitor Centre/Project Office.
+The Chamber has an excellent working relationship with Industry and Investment NSW, who have supported the town's economic revitalisation programme with grant funding for events, projects, strategic plans, surveys, the “Simple Pleasures” branding and marketing campaign and the establishment and sustainability of the Visitor Centre/Project Office.
 Land and Property Management Authority and DECC, Tourism NSW, Northern Rivers Tourism, to name just a few, are also partners on events, projects and issues.

 Byron Shire Council

-Community organsiations
+Community organisations

 Other Chambers